carowann/carowann/README.md

 ## 🎯 About Me

 I'm a Computer Science enthusiast currently studying at 42 Firenze, in my final year of a Statistics degree at the University of Florence.
-What started as a complementary skill has become my true calling, I've decided to pursue a full career in software development instead of continuing with a master's in statistics.
+What started as a complementary skill has become my true calling, I've decided to pursue a full career in software development.

-My statistical background provides me with strong analytical thinking and problem-solving skills that I apply to programming challenges.
-I'm particularly drawn to the elegance of well-structured code and the satisfaction of building efficient, robust systems.

 ## 🛠️ Technical Skills